NYPL/engineering-general/standards/decommissioning.md

 * let the team know that an app/codebase is deprecated.
 A message SHOULD be sent in the #dev channel in NYPL's Slack or also email digitaldev@nypl.org.
 * update related documentation where the app/codebase's name comes up.
 The app's name can be searched in NYPL's Confluence wiki or by asking a teammate in Digital.
 * archive the repo on Github.
+* make sure that all the application servers are shutdown.
+This includes the development, qa, and production servers on AWS Elastic Beanstalk and any that NYPL IT hosts.

 ## Example